okeeffed/developer-notes/manual/Scala/Scala-Expressions.md

 ---
-name: Scala Expressions
+name: Scala Expressions and Functions
 menu: Scala
 ---

-# Scala Expressions
+# Scala Expressions and Functions

 As opposed to instructions, everything in Scala is considered an `expression`.
 Even if/else statements themselves in Scala are expressions.